 Such tailored design requires IT expertise to properly execute, which would often take the form of internal IT staff.
 For smaller companies this means hiring experts out of necessity rather than a core driver of the business.
-For larger firms, their IT resources are tied up in a never ending loop of design and redesign to adapt to changes in the software.
+For larger firms, their IT resources are tied up in a never-ending loop of design and redesign to adapt to changes in the software.

-With SaaS standard support is generally included within the subscription costs, not bolted on top.
+With SaaS, standard support is generally included within the subscription costs, not bolted on top.
 There is no cannibalisation of a revenue stream if an SaaS provider supplies a product that requires minimal support, but rather a dramatic cost saving.

 With SaaS, all updates and upgrades are inclusive – the customer is subscribed to one service no matter how much it evolves.
-With all of the above in mind, here is how the SaaS purchase process compares to the traditional software purchase process shown earlier:
+With all the above in mind, here is how the SaaS purchase process compares to the traditional software purchase process shown earlier:

-In the words of Leonardo Da Vinci, and a slogan of the 1977 Apple Computer, ‘Simplicity is the ultimate sophistication’.
+In the words of Leonardo da Vinci, and a slogan of the 1977 Apple Computer, ‘Simplicity is the ultimate sophistication’.
 Even the largest legacy software providers are abandoning the upgrade model.
 Adobe switched in 2013 to the SaaS Creative Suite, Office 365 is the SaaS version of Microsoft Office.
-Whilst the revenue per user over a one or two year time-frame may be significantly lower, the streamlined model offers substantial cost benefits for the provider as well as the user.
+Whilst the revenue per user over a one or two-year time-frame may be significantly lower, the streamlined model offers substantial cost benefits for the provider as well as the user.